 That's the Washington Post.

-I knew I got to know Lynn Wood very well because I was in Atlanta doing my look my radio show in Atlanta as a local host when the bombing took place at Centennial Park, the Olympic bombing.
+Now, I told you yesterday, I said, you know, well, fake news, CNN, we didn't get the figure, but Nicholas Sandman was paid a lot of money because Lynn Wood, who I know personally, I got to know Lynn Wood very well because I was in Atlanta doing my radio show in Atlanta as a local host when the bombing took place at Centennial Park, the Olympic bombing.

 We were the official news radio station of the Olympics.

-AJC, he fits The profile of the lone bomber, Richard Jewell.
+AJC, he fits the profile of the lone bomber, Richard Jewell.

 No, Richard Jewell actually ended up saving people's lives.